SamSlutz/Card-Game-Contributions/probability-model/README.md

-`policy_automaton.py` is the generic engine: given a policy and a set of card definitions (cost, condition, effect), it computes exact outcome probabilities via a memoized backward recursion over compressed game states — many distinct card orderings collapse onto the same internal state, so this scales far better than enumerating permutations directly, while still being provably equivalent to brute-force enumeration on small cases (see `solve_bruteforce`, used to validate `solve_exact`).
+`policy_automaton.py` is the generic engine: given a policy and a set of card definitions (cost, condition, effect), it computes exact outcome probabilities via a memoized backward recursion over compressed game states, thus, many distinct card orderings collapse onto the same internal state, so this scales better than enumerating permutations directly, while still being provably equivalent to brute-force enumeration on small cases (see `solve_bruteforce`, used to validate `solve_exact`).